stozn/pokemon/README.md

 Planned (in order of priority, at least ALMOST) :

-- Auto-healer (and having a manual option later)
 - Controling the evolution of a Pokémon
 - More options in catching Pokemon
 - Shiny stuff